lyons194/Wishing-Well-Computing-Website/README.md

 # personal-website
-A personalized website, made using Python's flask module.
+A personalized website, made using Python's flask module, HTML and CSS.